-financial operations.
-The distinction between the "AA+" rating on the GO Bonds and the "A-" IDR reflects Fitch's assessment that the GO bondholders are "legally insulated from any operating risk of the District".
-As of June 30, 2022, any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also have ratings of A+by Standard & Poor's (S&P).
+GO bonds.
+Concurrently, Moody's affirmed the District's issuer default and COPs ratings to A1 and A2, respectively.
+In addition, Standard & Poor's upgraded the District's GO bonds rating from A+ to AA-.
+As of June 30, 2023, the District's GO bond ratings were AAA from Fitch, AAA from KBRA, AA- from Standard & Poor's, and Aa3 from Moody's1.
+Fitch also provided the District with an Issuer Default Rating ("IDR") of "A" which is based on the District's financial operations2.
+The distinction between the "AAA" rating on the GO Bonds and the "A" IDR reflects Fitch's assessment that the GO bondholders are "legally insulated from any operating risk of the District".
+As of June 30, 2023, any outstanding GO Bonds issued prior to Fiscal Year 2015-16 also have ratings of AA- by Standard & Poor's (S&P).

-Depending on the rating agency and its methodology, as of June 30, 2022, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
-The District's COPs are currently rated A2 by Moody's and certain of the District's COPs are also rated by S&P at A, both considered in the "upper medium grade" category.
-Moody's and S&P generally rate General Obligation Bonds one to two notches higher than those of COPs, owing to the superior credit strength of the ad valorem property taxes pledged to repay General Obligation Bonds versus the General Fund pledge that supports repayment of COPs.
-Fitch and Kroll do not rate the District's outstanding COPs.
-A history of the District's General Obligation Bond and COPs ratings is presented in Appendix 3.
+Depending on the rating agency and its methodology, as of June 30, 2023, the District's General Obligation Bond ratings are considered "best quality", "high quality" or "upper medium grade" as shown in Table 8.
+As of June 30, 2023, the District's COPs are currently rated A2 by Moody's, which is considered in the "upper medium grade" category3.
+Moody's, S&P and Fitch generally rate General Obligation Bonds one to two notches higher than those of COPs, owing to the superior credit strength of the ad valorem property taxes pledged to repay General Obligation Bonds versus the General Fund pledge that supports repayment of